HBPVIS/VIOLA/README.md

 **VIOLA (VIsualizer Of Layer Activity)** is a tool to visualize activity in multiple 2D layers in an interactive and efficient way.
-It gives an insight into spatially resolved time series such as, for example, simulation results of neural networks with 2D geometry.
+It gives an insight into spatially resolved time series such as simulation results of neural networks with 2D geometry.

 The usage example shows how VIOLA can be used to visualize spike data from a NEST simulation (http://nest-simulator.org/) of an excitatory and an